 According to a recent report by NerdWallet, the average American household with credit card debt owes as much as $16,061.
-This means that if you’re struggling with debt, you’re certainly not alone.
+If you’re struggling with debt, you’re certainly not alone.
 You’ll most likely need the debt snowball spreadsheet to achieve financial freedom, which is exactly what we are going to cover here.
 Below is everything you need to know on how to make a debt snowball spreadsheet.

 While there are many strategies to get rid of debt for good, one strategy proves to be the most effective – the snowball plan which is all about priorities.
 All accounts with smaller and manageable balances come first.